1926–27 FA Cup

 The 1926–27 FA Cup was the 52nd staging of the world's oldest football cup competition, the Football Association Challenge Cup, commonly known as the FA Cup.
 Welsh club Cardiff City won the competition for the first time, beating Arsenal 1–0 in the final at Wembley.
-As of 2022, it is the only FA Cup title won by a club from outside England.
+As of 2024, it is the only FA Cup title won by a club from outside England.

 Matches were scheduled to be played at the stadium of the team named first on the date specified for each round, which was always a Saturday.
 Some matches, however, might be rescheduled for other days if there were clashes with games for other competitions or the weather was inclement.
 If scores were level after 90 minutes had been played, a replay would take place at the stadium of the second-named team later the same week.
 If the replayed match was drawn further replays would be held until a winner was determined.
 If scores were level after 90 minutes had been played in a replay, a 30-minute period of extra time would be played.

 Calendar

+Qualifying rounds

+Most participating clubs that were not members of the Football League joined the competition in the qualifying rounds.

+The 25 winners from this season's fourth qualifying round were Chilton Colliery Recreation, Bishop Auckland, Crook Town, Bedlington United, Annfield Plain, Carlisle United, Workington, Rhyl, Mexborough Athletic, York City, Boston Town, Wellington Town, Mansfield Town, Kettering Town, Desborough Town, Lowestoft Town, Barnet, Chatham, Sittingbourne, Woking, Kingstonian, Barking Town, Nunhead, Poole and Weymouth.

+Those featuring at this stage for the first time were Bedlington United, Annfield Plain, Rhyl, York City, Desborough Town, Lowestoft Town, Kingstonian, Barking, Nunhead and Poole, while Woking progressed to the main draw for the first time since 1907-08.

+The most successful sides from this season's extra preliminary round were Burscough Rangers and Kidderminster Harriers, who progressed to the third qualifying round before losing to Lancaster Town and Willenhall respectively.

 First round proper

 At this stage 40 clubs from the Football League Third Division North and South joined the 25 non-league clubs who came through the qualifying rounds.
-Of those Third Division sides not playing in the First Round Proper, Millwall and Plymouth Argyle were given a bye to the Third Round, while Durham City and Queens Park Rangers were not involved at any stage of the competition.
-Two Second Division sides, Reading and Grimsby Town were entered at this stage, in addition to amateur side Northern Nomads.
-To make the number of matches up, eight non-league sides were given byes to this round.
+Millwall and Plymouth Argyle were given byes to the third round, while Durham City and Queens Park Rangers did not enter this season's competition.
+Two Second Division sides, Reading and Grimsby Town were entered at this stage.
+To bring the number of participating teams up to 76, nine non-league sides were given byes to this round.
 These were: